Contact Us

 City of Richmond Eviction Diversion Program (EDP)

-Richmond’s Eviction Diversion Program, administered and ran by H.O.M.E.
-Inc., assists Richmond residents to achieve housing stability and prevent unnecessary evictions by providing financial assistance to pay past due rent to their landlord.
+Richmond’s Eviction Diversion Program is now administered and run by Southside Community Development & Housing Corp., which assists Richmond residents to achieve housing stability and prevent unnecessary evictions by providing financial assistance to pay past due rent to their landlord.
 This program is only available to residents who rent in the City of Richmond, and landlords who own rental properties in the City of Richmond.
 This program requires the landlord’s participation.
 The Eviction Diversion Program is a resource that provides help to bring a tenant’s outstanding rent to a zero balance within three months or less.

 Homeless Services: